Skip to main content

 The concept of “voluntariness” is at the heart of these regulations.
 A wellness program is considered voluntary if an employer does not require participation, does not deny access to health coverage for non-participation, and does not take any adverse employment action against those who choose not to participate.

-The is the most tangible and often the most contentious aspect of this definition.
+The financial incentive is the most tangible and often the most contentious aspect of this definition.
 If an employee perceives the financial “reward” for participation as a “penalty” for non-participation, the voluntary nature of the program is undermined.
 This is why the 30% threshold has been established as a legal safe harbor, a level at which the incentive is presumed to be non-coercive.

 The table below outlines the general incentive limits under the ACA for different types of wellness programs.